 Dias adds that the new repository and checklist proved to be extremely useful and was adopted as a standard practice within PFSCM not just for Nigeria, but for other countries too.

 In conclusion, Dias notes that PFSCM has taken a very hands-on approach in managing logistics and transport to and from Nigeria.
 “We have a dedicated PFSCM representative in Nigeria to assist stakeholders co-ordinate inbound shipments and required documentation in person, we also engage the principal recipients proactively and continuously monitor supply chain developments and plan for known and unknown scenarios as far as possible.
-We also collaborate closely with the Global Fund to ensure optimal supply chain efficiency, and we are very grateful for this joint effort.”
+We also collaborate closely with the donor to ensure optimal supply chain efficiency, and we are very grateful for this joint effort.”

 Tanzania: encouraging stakeholder engagement when change is the only constant